-Rose hips contain Vitamins A, B3, C, D and E. They also contain flavonoids, bioflavonoids, citric acid, tannins, malic acid and Zinc.
+Rose hips contain vitamins A, B3, C, D and E. They also contain flavonoids, bioflavonoids, citric acid, tannins, malic acid and Zinc.
 However, they contain extremely high levels of Vitamin C.

 Rose hips are widely consumed in a variety of ways.

 They are eaten raw, taking care to avoid eating the hairs in the fruit, as they cause itching.
 They are also used to make jam, jelly, marmalade.
-They are used in breads and soups and even used to make wine.
+They are used in bread and soups and even used to make wine.
 Rose hips can be brewed to make tea.

 Pet food for pets like guinea pigs and other rodents is made to meet the vitamin C requirements of these pets as they cannot manufacture vitamin C.